exercism/go/exercises/practice/error-handling/.docs/instructions.md

 There will be a few places in your `Use` function where errors may occur:

-- Invoking the `ResourceOpener` function passed into Use as the first parameter, it may fail with an error of type TransientError, if so keep trying to open the resource.
+- Invoking the `ResourceOpener` function passed into Use as the first parameter, it may fail with an error of type `TransientError`, if so keep trying to open the resource.
 If it is some other sort of error, return it from your `Use` function.